12 Common Changes in Face During Pregnancy

 7. Broken Capillaries

 Your changing hormones could also cause red-coloured spider veins on your face all over your forehead and cheeks.
 Medically known as broken capillaries, this is one of the most common facial changes during early pregnancy.
-The changing hormones in your body have a softening effect on the blood vessels, which causes this condition.
+The changing hormones in your body soften the blood vessels, which causes this condition.

 Your face breaking out during early pregnancy is not uncommon.
-Those pesky hormones could increase oil production, building up sebum levels and clogging the pores of the skin.
-So, it is not unusual to find yourself facing that puberty acne phase all over again.
+Those pesky hormones could increase oil production, increasing sebum levels and clogging the skin’s pores.
+So, it is not unusual to face that puberty acne phase all over again.

 Pregnancy produces more oil due to increased hormone levels.
 This can make your skin oily, making the pregnancy ‘glow’ more visible.
-During the second trimester, an increased flow of blood will bring more blood to the surface of the skin, making you look dewy and glowing.
+During the second trimester, an increased blood flow will bring more blood to the skin’s surface, making you look dewy and glowing.

 10. Sensitive Skin

-You could also suddenly find your skin becoming more sensitive to the products you’ve always used.
+You could also suddenly find your skin more sensitive to the products you’ve always used.
 Do not be surprised if you see your face turning red or going dry after using certain products.
 Try to stick to natural products to avoid any further complications.

 11. Freckles and Moles

 12. Calcium Deposits

 Little calcium deposits around the delicate folds of your eyes, known as milk spots, will also be visible.
-There is no particular reason for their appearance, but they do fade away with time.
+There is no particular reason for their appearance, but they fade with time.
 However, these are rare.